xusy2k/eos-awesome-samples/README.md

 # Getting started

-For compile and deploy contracts you must see execute [Init Chain command](docs/EOS.md) or deploy each applications following the instructions:
+For compile and deploy contracts you must see execute `init-chain.sh` command (explainned at [Init Chain section](docs/EOS.md#init-chain)) or deploy each applications following the instructions:

 - [Ping](docs/Ping/README.md)
 - [ToDo](docs/ToDo/README.md)